El Americano: The Movie: Rating in Mexico controversy

 Upon its theatrical release in Mexico, the Dirección General de Radio, Televisión y Cinematografía (RTC) has given the film a B rating due to the film's violence and "occasional" sexuality, which required ages 12 years or older (similar to the MPAA's PG-13 rating), sparking controversy upon families and the filmmakers.
 "The narrative can be complex; it presents some degree of violence, not extreme, for specific reasons and not related to sexuality, making clear [for] its consequences," said RTC.
 "The nudes are brief and not [just] detailed and suggested sex scenes.
 You can address the issue of addiction and drugs, but without exhibiting their consumption.
 Verbal violence can not be extreme."
 Reports asked director Ricardo Arnaiz about the film's rating issue, but didn't initially respond.
 On his Twitter, he has posted "Unfortunately, some people won't believe or want [to see] the film."
 The film's B rating have concerned parents whether or not they find the film appropriate for their children to see, which it could be said to contribute to the film's box-office under-performance.
 Executive producer Edward James Olmos responded to the film's issue, saying that "El Americano is a film that children are going crazy to go see something wonderful that will represent Mexico and the world, showing the work, values and cultures of Mexicans with a family history."
 After receiving complaints from social media, the RTC checked its database and finally confirmed the rating as an "error".
 The RTC has changed the film's rating from B to AA, which allows the attendance of children ages 7 years and older.

 Box office

 Although the film was projected to open at #2 place at the Mexican box office. the film however, as an independently released film, it is considered a moderate box-office success, releasing in only 129 locations, and topping other independent releases, such as Kahlil Gibran's The Prophet and Plastic.

 Critical response

-The film has received mixed reviews from critics.
-On Rotten Tomatoes, the film received a 50% "Rotten" approval rating for critics, with an average score of 2/10.
+The film has received mixed-to-negative reviews from critics.
+On Rotten Tomatoes, the film received a 40% approval rating based on 5 reviews, with an average score of 2/10.